Further Education Finance

 * you may be a classed as 'in care' or 'a care leaver' if you are or have been looked after by the local authority under section 20 or 31 of the Children act 1989

-Support from the 16-19 Bursary Fund/Vulnerable Young Person's Bursary is normally paid half-termly - subject to satisfactory attendance of 85% or more.
-If attendance falls below 85% then payments may be canceled.
+Support from the 16-19 Bursary Fund and Vulnerable Young Person's Bursary is normally paid half-termly.
+This is, however, subject to satisfactory attendance.
+We expect 100% attendance from students.

 Residential Support Scheme